-- (1) Establishment of Overlay District.
-The Winter Park City Commission adopts this overlay district as needed in order to implement specific purposes, intents, and design standards based upon the adopted Comprehensive Plan amendment for the Orange Avenue Overlay District, which shall be applied as additional standards to other regulations required by the City.
+- (1) Establishment of Orange Avenue Overlay District.
+The Winter Park City Commission adopts this overlay district as needed in order to implement specific purposes, intents, and design standards based upon the adopted Comprehensive Plan goals, objectives and policies for the Orange Avenue Overlay District, which shall be applied as additional standards to other regulations required by the City.
 Such overlay district shall be made a part of this section of the Land Development Code.
-Upon adoption, the boundaries of such overlay district shall be shown on the Winter Park Zoning Map. - (2) Applicability. - (a) All projects located within this overlay district shall adhere to the requirements of the Land Development Code, except to the extent provisions of the adopted overlay district replace, supersede, or provide different requirements.
-(Note: Consider legal review given attorney challenge of Henderson language) - (b) Where any Section or provisions of the Orange Avenue Overlay District adopted into the Land Development Code are found to be in conflict with or which overlay district Sections or provisions replace, supersede, or override other Sections or provisions of the Land Development Code, the relevant Sections and provisions in the adopted overlay district shall apply and control.
-Any overlay district acts as an additional layer of zoning over the base zoning district.
-(Note: Consider legal review given attorney challenge of Henderson language) - Overlay District.
+Upon adoption, the boundaries of such overlay district shall be shown on the Winter Park Zoning Map. - (2) Applicability.

+An overlay district acts as an additional layer of zoning over the base (or underlying) zoning district.
+All development projects located within this overlay district shall adhere to the requirements of this Section and other applicable provisions of the Land Development Code.
+The provisions of this Section shall prevail to govern the development of property within the overlay district over conflicting provisions found in other parts of the Land Development Code, including the provisions of the applicable base zoning district.

+- (3) Orange Avenue Overlay District.
 The provisions and regulations for the Orange Avenue Overlay District within the City of Winter Park are outlined below. - (1) Orange Avenue Overlay District.
 It is the intent of the Orange Avenue Overlay District ("OAO") to provide enhanced standards to protect and promote the unique characteristics of the Orange Avenue area and create a distinct gateway into Winter Park.
 This OAO is used to create a sense of place established through specific architectural styles, streetscape design, open space areas, setbacks, site design, landscaping and other regulatory controls.
-The following provisions and regulations apply to all properties located within the OAO unless expressly provided otherwise.
+The following provisions and regulations apply to all properties located within the OAO unless expressly provided otherwise. - a.

-a.
 Location and boundaries.
 The OAO boundaries are identified on the following map.
 The provisions and regulations found herein shall only apply to the properties located within this defined area.
-Each parcel of property within the OAO is identified by tax parcel identification number on the attached Exhibit "A", and each Parcel, in addition to retaining its underlying zoning classification (as modified by these OAO regulations and provisions), shall reflect on "OAO" designation on the City's zoning map.
+Each parcel of property within the OAO is identified by tax parcel identification number on Exhibit "A" attached to the ordinance adopting this section, and each Parcel, in addition to retaining its underlying zoning classification (as modified by these OAO regulations and provisions), shall reflect on "OAO" designation on the City's zoning map.